Richard C. Pleus, Ph.D., M.S.

 Dr. Port is adept in evaluating health risks from exposure to chemicals in the environment and consumer products, as well as in the identification of pathogens and microbes in waste & seawater.
 He has conducted over a dozen assessments of human health hazards in pharmaceuticals, including developing maximum acceptable exposure levels for contaminants in an intravenous drug product.

 Dr. Port earned his Ph.D. in Environmental Toxicology at the University of Washington, where he also received his masters in Marine & Environmental Affairs.
 He conducted his undergraduate work in Ecology & Environmental Biology at the University Colorado, Boulder.
 Dr. Port completed a 3-year post-graduate science fellowship at Stanford University’s Center for Ocean Solutions.

-MALLORY LITTLE began her work as a Staff Scientist at Intertox, Inc. in 2019.
-With a background in environmental and occupational health sciences, her work at Intertox spans areas from extractables and leachables to water quality.
-Her work includes assisting with risk assessments and researching health effects resulting from chemical exposures.
+GAVIN BELL began his work at Intertox, Inc. in 2011.
+With a background in mathematics, his work at Intertox spans areas from litigation support to product safety.
+His work includes assisting with risk assessments and researching health effects resulting from chemical exposures.

 - Evaluating human health impacts from chemicals in water, products and the environment;